-In the movie Under the Skin you’ll see Scarlett Johansson naked a lot more.
-While it’s important for the character and the movie that Isserley be beautiful and seductive, I guess it didn’t hurt its box office prospects that the movie’s marketing featured a little bit of Johansson’s naked skin.
+As a result of that plot point, in the movie Under the Skin you’ll see Scarlett Johansson naked a lot.
+While it’s important for the character and the movie that Isserley be beautiful and seductive, it didn’t hurt its box office prospects that the movie’s marketing featured a little bit of Johansson’s naked skin.
 Even the film’s title is sexually suggestive, playing up the film’s themes of sexual identity, humanity, and mercy.

 Under the Skin got fantastic reviews from film critics during the Toronto Film Festival.
 Jordan Hoffman from ScreenCrush called the film a “pure cinema trance that Jonathan Glazer’s film puts you under.”
 He also compared the film to Stanley Kubrick’s 2001: A Space Odyssey and Nicolas Roeg’s The Man Who Fell to Earth, which stars David Bowie as an alien who crashes on Earth and is left with no way to return to his family or home planet.
 Bowie’s character uses his alien technology to become a millionaire.